Maharashtrian Bharli Vangi Stuffed Eggplant Curry

 If you’re a fan of nutty, spicy curries, Bharli Vangi should be next on your list to try.
 Baby eggplants are stuffed with delicious roasted coconut, peanut, sesame seed, and spice mix before being fried in a sweet, rich, and tomatoey curry gravy and cooked until tender.
 While gently simmering, the aromatic stuffing slowly releases into the gravy of the dish, coating each eggplant with a thick and fiery sauce.

-This happens to be one of my all-time favorite Indian dishes.
+This happens to be one of my all-time favourite Indian dishes.
 Maharashtrian cuisine isn’t widely accessible outside of India, and it’s such a shame that it doesn’t have a global reputation.
 Here on this blog, I’m going to attempt to spread awareness of the cuisine, starting with the classic dish bharli vangi, which is a mainstay on wedding menus and function feasts.
 In Marathi, the dish name translates to ‘bharli’ (stuffed), and ‘vangi’ (brinjal/eggplant).

 Bharli Vangi has everything: Fiery spiciness that’s undeniably addictive, slight sourness, and subtle sweetness.
-The coconut, roasted until golden and aromatic, lends a subtle sweetness, while also enhancing the nutty flavors of peanuts and sesame seeds.
-The spices in this dish are simple; small amounts of chili powder, turmeric powder, coriander powder, and cumin powder each contribute seasoning while allowing the aromatic pungency of Goda Masala, a famous Maharashtrian spice blend, to shine through.
+The coconut, roasted until golden and aromatic, lends a subtle sweetness, while also enhancing the nutty flavours of peanuts and sesame seeds.
+The spices in this dish are simple; small amounts of chilli powder, turmeric powder, coriander powder, and cumin powder each contribute seasoning while allowing the aromatic pungency of Goda Masala, a famous Maharashtrian spice blend, to shine through.

 Restaurants, move aside.
 This home-style Maharashtrian Bharli Vangi is unbeatable.